Nhorsma/nhorsma.github.io/index.md

 ### Other Models
-These models were made for a 3D modeling class project, each model came with 3 animations and were implimented into the game.
+These models were made for a 3D modeling class project, each model came with 3 animations and were implimented into gameplay.
 ![3Dmodels1](nhorsma.github.io/SpaceMan_screenshot.png "spaceman")
 ![3Dmodels2](nhorsma.github.io/spider_screenshot.png "spider")
 ![3Dmodels3](nhorsma.github.io/crab_screenshot.png "crab")

 ## Support or Contact